Archive for the ‘Tim Geithner’ Category

 Sense on Cents abhors those who would compromise these core values.
 Similarly, Sense on Cents embraces those who cherish these values.
 To that end, I strongly endorse Elizabeth Warren to head the Consumer Financial Protection Agency. (more…)

-Tags: Barack Obama, CFPA, costs vs profits, does Wall Street own Washington, Elizabeth Warren, Elizabeth Warren Tim Geithner, Greenwich Investment Management, Huffington Post, Larry Doyle, President Obama, pursuit of integrity, pursuit of transparency, pursuit of truth, Sense on Cents, short term profits vs long term costs, Tim Geithner Opposes Nominating Elizabeth Warren to Lead New Consumer Agency, Treasury Secretary Tim Geithner, Wall Street-Washington incest, what is CFPA, who will head CFPA, who will head Consumer Financial Protection Agency, who will Obama select to head CFPA for
+Tags: Barack Obama, CFPA, costs vs profits, does Wall Street own Washington, Elizabeth Warren, Elizabeth Warren Tim Geithner, Huffington Post, Larry Doyle, President Obama, pursuit of integrity, pursuit of transparency, pursuit of truth, Sense on Cents, short term profits vs long term costs, Tim Geithner Opposes Nominating Elizabeth Warren to Lead New Consumer Agency, Treasury Secretary Tim Geithner, Wall Street-Washington incest, what is CFPA, who will head CFPA, who will head Consumer Financial Protection Agency, who will Obama select to head CFPA for

-Posted in Elizabeth Warren, General, Tim Geithner | 2 Comments »
+Posted in Elizabeth Warren, General, Tim Geithner | 4 Comments »

 Posted by Larry Doyle on January 27th, 2010 12:25 PM |